VMois/median-in-stream/README.md

 # Findinding a median in a stream

-Algorithms:
+You can find here two simple algorithms to calculate median on a stream.
+The algorithms are:

 - Running median
 - Remedian

-More details on the article -
+More details in the article -

-## How to run?
+## How to run benchmark?

 0. Clone the repository.